 2. Include a Professional Photo

-Just like your logo, the paid ad may be the first brand-related content decision-makers and consumers see.
+Just like your logo, your thought leadership marketing materials may be the first brand-related content decision-makers and consumers see.

-Tim Ferriss, author of the book “The 4-Hour Workweek,” encourages viewers to read his content such as books, gadgets, albums, and articles.
+Tim Ferriss, author of the book “The 4-Hour Workweek,” encourages viewers to read his content, such as books, gadgets, albums, and articles.
 He also seems relaxed and dressed in a casual shirt.
-The photo in the paid ad may seem simple, but it actually represents the life his audience could lead by following his teachings to work less and earn more.
+The photo in his post below may seem simple, but it actually represents the life his audience could lead by following his teachings to work less and earn more.

 3. Offer Information on Products and Services

-Thought leadership marketing ads should provide insights into the products and services you offer.
+Some of your thought leader marketing should provide insights into the products and services you offer.